 While not all national parks are open to hunting and fishing, these iconic landscapes are responsible for growing some of the critters that wind up in our favorite spots come opening day

-All month long, and particularly this Thursday, August 25, our country is celebrating 100 years of the National Park Service.
+On August 25, our country celebrates the anniversary of the National Park Service.
 And with stunning and iconic landscapes in places like Glacier, Grand Teton, and Yosemite, it’s easy to see why there is so much to commemorate.
 But as a sportsman who loves to hunt and fish, I celebrate the parks for a slightly different reason.

 You see, most national parks provide safe harbor for deer and elk where they can grow into giants.
 Those animals become accessible to hunters when they leave park boundaries and wander onto multiple-use public lands, like BLM lands and national forests, for any number of reasons, including to reach their winter ranges.
 As a result, hunting units surrounding national parks often provide some of the best big game hunting available.
 Those are the kinds of places where I want to spend my time.